PatrickChodowski/world-map/readme.md

 - show cities above certain population/area
 - figure out proper zooming of svg elements
 - figure out proper translation of svg elements
-- for rivers and cities will need the list of countries and their coordinates to select correct rivers/cities
+- for rivers will need the list of countries and their coordinates to select correct rivers